 The Lilliput Press was founded in 1984 by Antony Farrell in County Westmeath.
 Jonathan Swift spent his summers in a house nearby, and derived the name Lilliput from a local townland.
 The office was moved to its present locale in Arbour Hill, Stoneybatter, Dublin 7, in 1989.
 More than 500 titles have appeared under its imprint; these encompass art, music (both traditional and popular Irish music) and architecture, autobiography and memoir, biography and history, ecology and environmentalism, essays and literary criticism, philosophy, current affairs and popular culture, fiction, drama and poetry, all broadly focused on Irish themes.
 We are particularly focused on publishing high quality books about Irish history, and have covered a wide range of topics in this area alone.

-Postage and Packaging: Our P&P rates are the standard An Post rates plus the cost of packaging.
+Postage and Packaging: Our postal rates are the standard An Post rates plus the cost of packaging.
 All P&P costs are clearly shown at the checkout, and delivery time is the standard for An Post.
-If you require a different method of delivery (e.g. courier, next day) please do get in touch and we’ll try our best to accommodate your needs.
+We also offer courier delivery within Ireland and the UK.
+Rates for courier delivery are shown at checkout.

-Phone orders: You can also place orders by phone, where other payment methods (cheques, postal orders etc) can be arranged.
+Phone orders: You can place orders by phone, where other payment methods (cheques, bank transfers etc.) can be arranged.
 Our number is: +353 (01) 671 16 47, and our office hours are 10 am – 6 pm Monday to Friday.
-Alternatively, you can get in touch with us via e-mail via firstname.lastname@example.org.
+Alternatively, you can get in touch with us via e-mail via email@example.com.